 This suspension bridge apparently takes 45 minutes to walk across!
 So we wouldn’t walk the whole thing, we’d just wander a few minutes in and then turn around and get more shots in the forest around.
 There’s also zip lining nearby this bridge, so hey, if you’re feeling real adventurous, we could add that into your shoot while we’re at it.
 Why not, right?

 This waterfall never disappoints, no matter the season or weather.
 Unlike a lot of waterfalls in the Hamilton region, it’s never very busy, and always beautiful.
 A word of caution to you if you choose to head to these falls–the hike down is steep and unsteady, especially after or during rainfall.
-Wear good shoes for this location.
-(Hillairy — the girl in the left photo — was a champ but she wore sandals and it had rained the day before, so she lost her shoe AND slid half way down the cliff on our way back up.
+It is not for the faint of heart, go when it hasn’t rained in several days, and wear good shoes.
+(One of my clients I brought down here was a champ, but she wore sandals and it had rained the day before, so she lost her shoe AND slid half way down the cliff on our way back up.
 Made for a good laugh, but probably not the way you want to end your session.)

 There’s a couple directions you could take this kind of shoot.
 You could camp for a night and include some shots of you and your babe setting up your tent, or having a campfire, going into the lake for a swim, sand-boarding down the dunes, making s’mores, star-gazing, all of the above.
 There’s SO much you could do at this location, let yourself dream!

 Are you guys big into indoor rock climbing?
-(Or outdoor for that matter, there’s plenty of outdoor locations we could head to for a climbing shoot).
+(Or outdoor for that matter, there’s plenty of outdoor locations we could head to for a climbing shoot — Tobermory, Gatineau Park, Rattlesnake Point, etc).
 Why not include your hobby into your engagement session?
 Make sure you get permission from The Junction at least a couple days before the shoot so they know you’re coming and they can tell you the best time to come by to avoid getting in the way of any climbers!

 Big into watching movies together?
 For this location, think cute 90’s date night with your fiance.
 This drive-in theatre is exactly that and, practically speaking, you could have this be the second half of your shoot (maybe a cute walking-through-a-small-town shoot in Belmont before?) and then cuddle up in the back of a pick-up truck piled with blankets and pillows as your photographer grabs a few cuddly photos of you guys in your element.